Salimbene di Adam: Travels, 1238–1256

 On 4 February 1238 Salimbene, then seventeen, was admitted into the Franciscan Order by the minister general, Elias of Cortona.
 He moved to Fano, where he continued his studies under the guidance of Umile da Milano, a disciple of Haymo of Faversham.
 After completing his novitiate at Iesi, he moved to Lucca, where he remained until 1241.

 Salimbene led a life of wandering, avoiding his father who did not wish him to join the Order.
 From 1241 to 1243 Salimbene was in Siena, where he met the first disciple of St. Francis of Assisi, Bernard of Quintavalle.
 In 1243 he moved to Pisa, where he remained until 1247.
 In Pisa he was ordained deacon and met the great Joachimite theologian Hugh of Digne.
 Salimbene was fascinated, if occasionally skeptical about Joachim of Fiore's prophecies.
 References to the abbot's writings and models of history are scattered throughout his chronicle.
 In 1247 Salimbene travelled from Pisa to Cremona, then to Parma, then into France, where he was sent for further study in theology.

 The years 1247 to 1249 were the most crowded and exciting of the friar's life.
 He met Pope Innocent IV at Lyon and then he travelled to Villefranche, where he met and also spoke at great length with Giovanni da Pian del Carpine, the papal legate to the Great Khan, who had just returned from Karakorum.
-In 1248 Salimbene went from Villefranche to Troyes, Provins, where he met the Joachimite Gerardo of Borgo San Donnino, to Paris, where he remained only for eight days, to Auxerre, Sens, then to Marseille, Hyères, Aix-en-Provence, Arles, back to Hyères, and then on to Genoa, where he was ordained priest in December 1248.
-In 1249 he returned to Hyères from Genoa, and then went on to Avignon, Lyon, Genoa, Parma, Bologna, and finally to Ferrara, where he was to remain for seven years, until 1256.
+In 1248, Salimbene went from Villefranche to Troyes, Provins, where he met the Joachimite Gerardo of Borgo San Donnino, to Paris, where he remained only for eight days, to Auxerre, Sens, then to Marseille, Hyères, Aix-en-Provence, Arles, back to Hyères, and then on to Genoa, where he was ordained priest in December 1248.

+In 1249, he returned to Hyères from Genoa, and then went on to Avignon, Lyon, Genoa, Parma, Bologna, and finally to Ferrara, where he was to remain for seven years, until 1256.
 During his stay in Ferrara, he began to collect the materials for his Cronica.

-The range of Salimbene's travels during these years, the extraordinary number of great men he met, is a census of places and personalities uniquely characteristic of the mid-thirteenth century: Pope Innocent IV, Frederick II, King Louis IX of France, Giovanni da Pian del Carpine, Hugh of Digne, Gerardo da Borgo San Donnino, Bernard of Quintavalle, Filippo da Pistoia.
+The scope of Salimbene’s travels during these years and the extraordinary number of notable figures he encountered offer a snapshot of the mid-thirteenth century, including Pope Innocent IV, Frederick II, King Louis IX of France, Giovanni da Pian del Carpine, Hugh of Digne, Gerardo da Borgo San Donnino, Bernard of Quintavalle, and Filippo da Pistoia.

 Later years and death, 1256–1288

 His seven years in Ferrara were followed by fourteen years in various houses in Emilia, principally Reggio and Modena, and in Bologna.
 He seems to have spent the 1270s in the Romagna, and by 1283-1285 was back in Reggio again, where he began to write his Cronica.
-In 1287 he moved to the friary of Monfalcone (near San Polo d'Enza in the region of Emilia-Romagna), where he probably died around 1288.
+In 1287, he moved to the friary of Monfalcone (near San Polo d'Enza in the region of Emilia-Romagna), where he probably died around 1288.